TechTeamer/acl/README.md

 name   {String} Role name.
 ```

+### get roleList

+Returns the list of available roles as a string array.

 ### isAllowed( rule, role )

 Returns with true, when rule accepted, otherwise false.
 All results are stored in the result cache!\